b4cksp4c3/b4cksp4c3.github.io/htb/activeboxes/wall.md

 <meta http-equiv="refresh" content="0; URL='/centreon'" />
 ```
 Navigating to <b>http://10.10.10.157/centreon</b> we are greeted with a login page.
-It is running version 19.04
+It is running Centreon v19.04

 <center><img src="/htb/wall/login.png"></center>
 <br>